sburrel/AIDL2019_PROJECT_SBD/Readme.md

 **The best results are obtained for architecture 2, extracting the features with ResNext50 pretrained on Imagenet and  minimizing the CosineEmbeddingLoss.
 Getting a validation accuracy of 0.845 and a test accuracy of 0.859.**

 ## Conclusions
-With the architectures implemented to perform the face verification task and from the experiments executed, we conclude that:
+With the architectures implemented to perform the face recognition task and from the experiments executed, it is concluded that:
 -  Better results are obtained when the training starts with the pretrained weights of the convolutional network.
 -  Freezing half of the layers is not beneficial.
 - Data augmentation increases accuracy and leads to a better behavior of the validation loss during training.
 The training plots can be found in each one of the experiment's folders.